 Another key reason for most of the M1 Macs being not the best for gaming is a very less number of perfectly Silicon-optimized games.

 Most of the games there are developed for those x86 (32-bit) and x64 (64-bit setup) platforms.
-Although a lot of them have now ported to the Apple Silicon, they are yet not fully optimized for the platform.
+Although a lot of them have now been ported to the Apple Silicon, they are yet not fully optimized for the platform.

 Whereas most of the games are not even postured to this new setup.
 That’s why you can’t think of playing every game on an M1 Mac.